Focus on

 Location, Location & Location

 Location is one of the most important things to consider when starting a dental practice.
-The socio-economic class of the community you are in will determine the type of services you can provide, what you can charge for your services, how you should approach your marketing strategy and so much more.
+The socio-economic class of the community you are in will determine the type of services you can provide, what you can charge for your services, how you market your practice, and so much more.

-You also need to make sure you are located in an area that is not already overly saturated with established dental practices as it can be a struggle to gain new patients.
-These things all have a direct impact on your revenue which is why picking the right location has always been so important.
+You also need to make sure you are located in an area that is not already saturated with established dental practices.
+Your location will have a direct impact on your revenue, which is why picking the right one is vitally important.

 We provide Transitional and Dental Practice Consulting services.